Pregnancy and Exercise

 According to the report, “Women with combined lumbar and posterior pelvic pain were significantly more disabled [compared with women with only lumbar or only posterior pelvic pain] and had significantly lower endurance in the lumbar back and hip abduction muscles.”
 “The key problem may be poor muscle function in the back and pelvis,” speculate researchers.

 Prevention of back pain, through exercise and posture management is the ideal path to take.
-But, if you continue to experience back pain following pregnancy, visit your local chiropractor or healthcare professional skilled in managing these types of conditions.
+Ongoing back pain after pregnancy is sometimes assessed by chiropractors or other healthcare professionals experienced in musculoskeletal conditions.